Keep Campus Safe and Informed With A Campus Emergency Alert System

 For other types of emergency events, such drastic action is not always necessary.
 Automated emergency alerts have been found to be extremely effective on campus when the entire student body is facing danger.

 With DialMyCalls, the university has the choice to either use phone calls or SMS text messages.
 The contact list can be grouped so that a revised message could be sent to the parents and another to the faculty and staff.
-Everyone about to be affected by the emergency is alerted and given instructions on how to react quickly and stay safe.
+Everyone affected by the emergency is alerted and given instructions on how to react quickly and stay safe.